 John’s account of this story tells of how Mary also poured the fragrance on Jesus’ feet and wiped it in with her hair.
 In the middle of a social event, Mary comes in and breaks the flask (not going to save any) and bathes Jesus from head to toe with a flask full of expensive perfume, then wiping it on his feet with her hair, and the aroma filled the entire room.
 Mary’s heart overflowed with love and appreciation for Jesus that she was willing to give everything and anything for Him.

 “Therefore I say to you, her sins, which are many, are forgiven, for she loved much.
 But to whom little is forgiven, the same loves little.” – Luke 7:47

-I know that we only said three reasons, but in the first post in this series I showed how Ephesians 5:18-20 shows that giving thanks is a natural overflow of being filled with the Spirit.
+I know that we only said three reasons, but in the first post in this series, I discussed how Ephesians 5:18-20 shows that giving thanks is a natural overflow of being filled with the Spirit.
 I will go farther here and say that giving thanks is pre-requisite to being filled with the Spirit.
 As you give thanks you are acting out by faith that you are filled with the Spirit.

 The next post will look at the difficult part of giving thanks when you do not want to.

 Kevin Shorter is the founder of this prayer-coach site and have served for several years in ministry and churches teaching on a variety of Biblical topics.
 Go to the contact page to request him to speak at your conferences and seminars.